 In a house overflowing with testosterone, Jill fostered an environment where her boys could become strong, confident, respectable men without having to become mere clones of Tim the Tool Man Taylor.

 It’s hard to imagine any television mom who was more of a force both in and outside of the home than Claire Huxtable (Phylicia Rashad).

-In The Cosby Show, Claire was every bit Cliff’s equal and life partner.
-A successful lawyer and outspoken feminist, she was articulate, strong willed, and treated her husband and children with honesty and respect.
+In The Cosby Show, Claire was every bit Cliff’s life partner.
+A successful lawyer and dedicated mom, she was strong willed and caring.

 When it came to her children, Claire was the true matriarch of the family.
 She never demanded respect, but boy did she earn it.